Keldur Turf House in South Iceland - is this the oldest House in Iceland?

 The daughter of Sighvatur Sturluson, Steinvör Sighvatsdóttir, lived at Keldur with her husband Hálfdan Sæmundsson, who was the grandson of the aforementioned Jón Loftsson.

-See also my travel-blog on the Viking battles during the Age of the Sturlungs:
+See also my travel blog on the Viking battles during the Age of the Sturlungs:

-The Bloody Viking Battles in Skagafjörður, North-Iceland
+The Bloody Viking Battles in Skagafjörður, North Iceland

-Inside Keldur turf-farm
+Inside the Keldur turf farm

 My mother's cousin lives in Keldur, and her late husband's ancestors lived in Keldur.
-His grandfather was the last person to live in the old turf farm, or until 1946.
-My mother's cousin allowed us to have a look inside the old turf farm at Keldur and the church.
+His grandfather was the last person to live on the old turf farm until 1946.

 Since people are no longer living in the turf-houses, they get cold and damp.
 So a drying system is needed to keep them dry in the wintertime, but in the summertime, many of them are open to visitors.

-Inside Keldur turf-farm
+Inside the Keldur turf farm

-Also, have a look at what UNESCO has to say about Keldur turf houses and all of the remaining turf houses in Iceland for that matter.
+Also, have a look at what UNESCO has to say about Keldur turf houses and all of the remaining turf houses in Iceland, for that matter.

-The drying system in full swing inside Keldur turf-farm
+he drying system in full swing inside Keldur turf-farm

-It is possible to drive almost the whole way down to the turf houses at Keldur.
 By the information sign, you will find a car park - leave your car there so as not to disturb the farmers, and walk for a short distance to the old farmhouses.

 You will encounter a sign in Icelandic saying: "Bílastæði - Gestir sem koma til að skoða bæinn á Keldum eru beðnir að skilja bíla eftir hér á stæðinu og ganga heim að bænum. - Þjóðminjavörður" - want me to translate ;) "Parking - Visitors, who come to see the farm at Keldur, are asked to leave their car here in this car park and walk to the farm".